How to have an amazing Christmas, without much effort or expense!

 I know money is tight in many households.
 Set a budget for Christmas and stick to it.
 How much do you want to or can you afford to spend on Christmas?
 Factor in gifts, food, travel and time off work (especially if you are casual).

 If you can’t afford to put aside any money right now, it’s not going to get easier at Christmas.
-However, there are ways you can make extra money from now until then to help such as online surveys (Swagbucks and Octopus Group have been my best earners), collecting points and gift cards from reward programs (a full list of ones I’ve used are here) or try any of the 51 ways to make money from home.
+However, there are ways you can make extra money from now until then to help such as online surveys, collecting points and gift cards from reward programs (a full list of ones I’ve used are here) or try any of the 51 ways to make money from home.
 Lastly, check out how to get money for Christmas.

 Next, work out how to make it work.
 Years ago I used to make gifts and buy presents throughout the year.
 Then people kept having babies and being one of 9 kids already, it means we have a gazillion nieces and nephews.
 Can you imagine how big Christmas looks on my side of the family?
 Add to that my ex husband was Polynesian, so he had a billion relatives on his side too.